MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-2010-end-support-roadmap.md

 - Office 365 ProPlus, the subscription version of Office that comes with most Office 365 enterprise plans.

-- Office 2016, which is sold as a one-time purchase and available for one computer per license.
+- Office 2019, which is sold as a one-time purchase and available for one computer per license.

-A key difference between Office 365 ProPlus and Office 2016 is that Office 365 ProPlus is updated on a regular basis, as often as monthly, with new features.
-Office 2016 only has the same features that it had when it was released in September 2015.
+A key difference between Office 365 ProPlus and Office 2019 is that Office 365 ProPlus is updated on a regular basis, as often as monthly, with new features.
+Office 2019 only has the same features that it had when it was released in October 2018.

 This article provides guidance on upgrading to Office 365 ProPlus.